Shap Abbey

-Shap Abbey was a religious house of the Premonstratensian order of Canons regular situated on the western bank of the River Lowther in the civil parish of Shap Rural, around 1.5 mi from the village of Shap, in the Eden District of Cumbria, England.
+Shap Abbey was a religious house of the Premonstratensian order of Canons regular situated on the western bank of the River Lowther in the civil parish of Shap Rural, around 1.5 mi from the village of Shap, in Westmorland and Furness, Cumbria, England.
 The site is in the care of English Heritage and managed on its behalf by the Lake District National Park.

 History

 Although the present Shap Abbey was built in 1199, the monastic community was founded on another site 20 miles south near Kendal in 1190, but it moved to the present site, then called 'Hepp', in 1199.
 The old name meant 'a heap' but it gradually assumed the present-day name "Shap" over the next 100 years.